F-Zero (video game): Gameplay

 Mode 7 allows the track to be scaled and rotated around the vehicle to simulate a 3D environment.

 F-Zero is a futuristic racing game in which players compete in a high-speed racing tournament called "F-Zero".
-There are four F-Zero characters.
-Each has their own selectable hovercar, and each hovercar has its own unique performance abilities.
-The objective of the game is to beat opponents to the finish line while avoiding hazards such as slip zones and magnets that pull the vehicle off-center in an effort to make the player damage their vehicle or fall completely off the track.
+There are four playable characters in F-Zero, who each have their own selectable hovercar with unique performance abilities.
+The objective is to beat opponents to the finish line while avoiding hazards such as slip zones and magnets that pull the vehicle off-center in an effort to make the player damage their vehicle or fall completely off the track.
 Each machine has a power meter, which serves as a measurement of the machine's durability; it decreases when the machine collides with land mines, the side of the track or another vehicle.
 Energy can be replenished by driving over pit areas placed along the home straight or nearby.

 A race in F-Zero consists of five laps around the track.
 The player must complete each lap in a successively higher place to avoid disqualification from the race.
 For each lap completed, the player is rewarded with an approximate four-second speed boost called the "Super Jet" and a number of points determined by place.
 An on-screen display will be shaded green to indicate that a boost can be used; however, the player is limited to saving up to three at a time.
 If a certain number of points are accumulated, an extra "spare machine" is acquired, which gives the player another chance to retry the course.
 Tracks may feature two methods for temporarily boosting speeds; jump plates launch vehicles into the air thus providing additional acceleration for those not at full speed and dash zones greatly increases the racer's speed on the ground.
 F-Zero includes two modes of play.
 In the Grand Prix mode, the player chooses a league and races against other vehicles through each track in that league while avoiding disqualification.
 The Practice mode allows the player to practice seven of the courses from the Grand Prix mode.

 F-Zero has a total of fifteen tracks divided into three leagues ordered by increasing difficulty: Knight, Queen, and King.
 Furthermore, each league has four selectable difficulty levels: beginner, standard, expert, and master.
 The multiple courses of Death Wind, Port Town, and Red Canyon have a pathway that is not accessible unless the player is on another iteration of those tracks, which then in turn closes the path previously available.
 Unlike most F-Zero games, there are three iterations of Mute City that show it in either a day, evening, or night setting with slightly different configurations.
 In BS F-Zero 2, Mute City IV continued the theme with an early morning setting.